"""Generic text parsers for conversion of lattices in different formats to AT."""

 replay()

-# After the last file: initialize the remaining undefined variables
+# After the last file: initialise the remaining undefined variables

 default_value = self.get(self._undef_key)